rushi/ui-kit/README.md

 ## Xola UI Kit

-React component library for the next generation of Xola apps.
+React component library using TailwindCSS for the next generation of Xola apps.
 See a preview at https://ui.xola.io

 ### Requirements